hurkandogan/hm/README.md

-<p>Project is developed to Spring Boot and this repository is not developing anymore.</p>
+<p>Project backend is switched to Spring Boot and this repository is not developed anymore.</p>

 <h1>House Management App</h1>
 <p>This is app is created for a House Management Firm to keep track of the expenses.</p>